bdulac/bdulac.github.io/_posts/2014-01-03-design-by-contract-assertions-and-exceptions.md

 resource: true
 ---
 <p>
-Understanding design by contract is, I think, important for software quality (at least in <a href="http://en.wikipedia.org/wiki/Object-oriented_programming">OOP</a>).
+Understanding design by contract is, I think, important for software quality in <a href="http://en.wikipedia.org/wiki/Object-oriented_programming">OOP</a> because the principles are clear and efficient.
 </p>
 <p>
 	<span itemprop="citation" itemscope itemtype="http://schema.org/Book">